AapoTuulentie/Tietokantasovellus/README.md

 ### In the future

-- Highscores (probaby a list of all the users that managed to become millionaires)
+- Highscores (list of users who became millionaires)
 - Website layout
-- 50/50 option for one question
+- 50/50 option